asadse7en/iasad.me/content/blogs/linux-privilege-escalation.md

 2. Some exploits may require further interaction once they are run.
 Read all comments and instructions provided with the exploit code.
 3. You can transfer the exploit code from your machine to the target system using the `SimpleHTTPServer` Python module and `wget` respectively.

+&nbsp;

-### **Privilege Escalation: Abusing sudo-rights**
+### Privilege Escalation: Abusing sudo-rights

-If a user is part of the sudoers file and is permitted to execute certain binaries or executables using sudo, then in many situations it might be possible to abuse the sudo permissions and gain access to root.
-[Gtfobins](https://gtfobins.github.io/) is an excellent resource to look for ways to bypass security restrictions on misconfigured systems
+If a user is part of the sudoers file and is permitted to execute certain binaries or executables using sudo, then in many situations it might be possible to abuse the sudo permissions and gain access to root. {{< url link="https://gtfobins.github.io/" text="Gtfobins">}} is an excellent resource to look for ways to bypass security restrictions on misconfigured systems

-Any user can check its current situation related to root privileges using the `sudo -l` command.
+Any user can check its current situation related to root privileges using this command `sudo -l`.

 **Leverage application functions**